-- act with fairness, integrity, and in accordance with all applicable laws; - Cease contacting a prospective donor who states that he/she does not wish to be contacted. - Disclose immediately to the organization any actual or apparent conflict of interest or loyalty. - Not accept donations for purposes that are inconsistent with the organization's mission.
+- act with fairness, integrity, and in accordance with all applicable laws; - Cease contacting a prospective donor who states that they do not wish to be contacted. • - Disclose immediately to the organization any actual or apparent conflict of interest or loyalty.
+Not accept donations for purposes that are inconsistent with the organization's mission.